gravel-st/gravel/README.md

 Gravel
 ======

 Gravel is a Smalltalk implementation for the JVM.
-For more information ask around in the [gravel-st google group](https://groups.google.com/forum/#!forum/gravel-st).
+For more information ask around in the [gravel-st google group](https://groups.google.com/forum/#!forum/gravel-st) or see the [wiki](https://github.com/gravel-st/gravel/wiki).

 Getting started
 ===============